Different Functional Testing Types Explained in Detail

 1) Unit Testing

 i.
-Smallest functional and testable unit of code is tested during unit testing.
+With this functional testing type ,smallest functional and testable unit of code is tested during unit testing.

 ii.
 Mostly, performed by developers, since it is a White-Box testing technique.